socialplanning/opencore/opencore/project/browser/README.txt

     >>> view.request.form['project_title'] = ""
     >>> out = view.handle_request()
     >>> view.errors
-    {'project_title': 'The project name must contain at least 2 characters with at least 1 letter or number.'}
+    {'project_title': 'The name must contain at least 2 characters with at least 1 letter or number.'}
     >>> view.errors = {}

     >>> view.request.form['project_title'] = "1"
     >>> out = view.handle_request()
     >>> view.errors
-    {'project_title': 'The project name must contain at least 2 characters with at least 1 letter or number.'}
+    {'project_title': 'The name must contain at least 2 characters with at least 1 letter or number.'}
     >>> view.errors = {}

     >>> view.request.form['project_title'] = "!@#$%"
     >>> out = view.handle_request()
     >>> view.errors
-    {'project_title': 'The project name must contain at least 2 characters with at least 1 letter or number.'}
+    {'project_title': 'The name must contain at least 2 characters with at least 1 letter or number.'}
     >>> view.errors = {}

 How about an invalid id?::